rcarmo/HJKLPlugin/README.md

 A plugin for vim keybindings in Mac OS X Mail

+# PLEASE NOTE

+This is _not_ currently compatible with 10.9 (Mavericks), since Mail.app internals have changed enough for method swizzling to fail.
+I am looking for a solution, but I wouldn't be surprised if it took a fair amount of time (say a couple of months), since it requires a fair bit of experimentation (and available time).

 # So what does this do?

 It's a simple plugin that lets you use `vim` keybindings in Mac OS X's Mail.app (up to and including version 6.6, which ships with 10.8.5)